samdutton/ilt/video/what/index.md

 ---
 layout: guide
 chapter: High performance video for the web
-section: What are you going to build?
+title: What are you going to build?
-section-number: 2
+index: 2
 ---

 You will build a player that enables you to deliver video using Dynamic